How to Design a Cottage Garden: Growing a Beautiful Mess

 A cottage garden is not about perfection—it’s about character, layers, and life in every corner.
-On our brick homestead, I’ve discovered that the most enchanting gardens are those that grow with a little freedom, where flowers, herbs, and perennials mingle in ways that feel natural rather than forced.
+On my brick homestead, I’ve learned that the most enchanting spaces come from a relaxed cottage garden style, where flowers, herbs, and perennials are allowed to mingle freely and grow in ways that feel natural rather than controlled.

 This is a pinnable post.
 Tap or hover over any image in this post to pin to your Pinterest Boards.